Diabetes Mellitus Type 1 In Adults

 Alcohol affects your blood sugar level and can make it harder to manage your diabetes.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help you lose weight.
 Exercise for at least 30 minutes, 5 days a week.
-Work with your primary healthcare provider to plan the best exercise program for you.
+Work with your healthcare provider to create an exercise plan.
 You may need to eat a carbohydrate snack before, during, or after you exercise.
 If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before you exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.
+If your blood sugar level is higher than directed, check your blood or urine for ketones before you exercise.
 Do not exercise if your blood sugar level is high and you have ketones in your urine or blood.

-Diabetes puts you at risk of serious illness if you get the flu or pneumonia.
-Ask your primary healthcare provider if you should get a flu, pneumonia, or hepatitis B vaccine, and when to get the vaccine.
+Diabetes puts you at risk of serious illness if you get the flu, pneumonia, or hepatitis.
+Ask your healthcare provider if you should get a flu, pneumonia, or hepatitis B vaccine, and when to get the vaccine.

 - You feel weak or more tired than usual.